Tutorial | Data transfer with visual recipes#

 Add data preparation steps#

-The actual data preparation steps are arbitrary for our objectives.
-We could include any number of steps as an example.
+The actual data preparation steps are arbitrary in this case.
+You could include any number of steps as an example.

 Dataiku screenshot of a Prepare recipe.